Goals to set in 2026 to become an extraordinary human

 Creation is the act of making new realities.
 Humanists use creative goals to challenge their minds, project their values, and extend influence.

-• Writing Fiction: Crafting stories that shape culture, and create new worlds in the minds of others.
+• Writing fiction: Crafting stories that shape culture, and create new worlds in the minds of others.

-• Making Songs: Encoding energy and emotion into a medium that travels beyond them.
+• Making songs: Encoding energy and emotion into a medium that travels beyond them.

 Creative output becomes a force multiplier — a cultural infrastructure for the Mission.